 North Dakota Department of Health: Coronavirus

 The North Dakota Department of Health (NDDOH) provides a variety of resources for the public and health care professionals and the most up-to-date official data on cases, sources of exposure, and testing in North Dakota.
-The North Dakota Cases page is updated daily.
+The Coronavirus Cases page and COVID-19 Vaccine Dashboard are updated daily.

 Centers for Disease Control and Prevention: Coronavirus